-Nashville is a friendly city where travelers can feel safe both downtown and in outlying neighborhoods.
-Cautious tourists may want to be aware that the nightlife along Broadway downtown can become rowdy after dark.
+Safety -- Nashville is a friendly city where travelers can feel safe downtown and in neighborhoods.
+Cautious tourists may want to be aware that nightlife around Broadway can get rowdy after dark.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.